Use filters to view only events that match certain criteria. Teamup supports filtering by keywords, by sub-calendars

 Filter by custom event fields

 - You can add more than one choice from the custom event field to the filter.
 For example, you could filter events by both “Healthy eating” and “Morning walk” choices shown in the example above.

-- To filter by custom event field, use the drop-down menu or enter text into the filter and select the option you want to use.
+- To filter by custom event field, use the drop-down menu or type text into the filter and select the option you want to use.

 Use filters in combination